isomerpages/moh-hcc/index.md

 description: Brief site description here
 image: /images/isomer-logo.svg
 permalink: /
-notification: "[COVID-19] We are looking for Doctors and Registered Nurses to support COVID-19 operations.
+notification: "[COVID-19] We need you to support COVID-19 operations.
 If you are able to support, please join us now!"
 sections:
   - hero:
       title: SG Healthcare Corps